Ninedarter/Cars-managing-system/README.md

 #  Getting Started
 To get started with the Car Management System, follow these steps:
-(**)Before running the frontend, you must start the backend application.
-Ensure you have the backend up and running before proceeding with the frontend setup.

 1.Clone the Repository: Clone this repository to your local machine using git clone.
 2.Configure H2 database: you can change port, username, password in application.propierties in the project file if needed.